 Baby Safety Month timeline

-By 1985 all states in the U.S. had a law on the books requiring children in cars to be strapped into a car seat.
+Every state had passed a law requiring children to be strapped into a car seat by 1985.

-President Nixon signed the Toy Safety Act, which authorized the government to test and ban hazardous toys.
+The Toy Safety Act, signed into law by President Nixon, authorized the government to test and ban hazardous toys.

 How to Observe Baby Safety Month

 Spread awareness on social media

 Get #BabySafetyMonth trending with other parents or professionals who work with babies, and you may just save a life.
 Babies grow rapidly and so do their needs, so spreading awareness of this month is helpful for all parents struggling to keep up and maintain a safe environment for their child.
 Plus, you can post a photo of your baby with the hashtag, which, to be honest, you were going to do anyway.